[Dshield] Outbound GoToMyPC

 > What about outbound GoToMyPC?
 That is, what is the security risk to a

-security assessment on the product.
-Today's posting is somewhat based
+assessment on the product.
+Today's posting is somewhat based on that, but

-on that, but primarily on the information on GoToMyPC's web site,
+primarily on the information on GoToMyPC's web site, including whitepapers.)

 "Outbound access" only regulates that a connection must be initiated

-GoToMyPC on the office computer, it (simply put) creates a tunnel to
+the office computer, it (simply put) creates a tunnel to GoToMyPC's servers

-the application, you may access it from anywhere.
-So may anyone else
+application, you may access it from anywhere.
+So may anyone else who picks

-PC in your office.
-Depending on your workplace's local computer
+your office.
+Depending on your workplace's local computer security, that may

 remember) from saving infected files on your corporate server.